FlufBird/.github/profile/README.md

 ## What is it?

-FlufBird is an open source chatting application inspired by Discord for you to communicate with people you love.
+FlufBird is an open-source chatting application for you to communicate with people you love.

 ## GitHub Organization